RebeFrederick/Iris-128ch-Headstage/iris-128s/README.md

 ## Description

 The Iris-128S neural interface consists of 2 boards: the *headstage* and the *adapter*.
 The *headstage* is a small electronic board that is normally placed on top of or nearby the animal model being studied.
 It has been designed to be as small as possible while using standard, commercially available off-the-shelf components.
-The *adapter* is a small electronic board which has been designed to interface with the Intan Recording Controller, the Intan Rec/Stim Controller, and a programmer/computer to program the switches in the *headstage*.
+The *adapter* is a small electronic board which has been designed to interface with the Intan Recording Controller, the Intan Rec/Stim Controller, and a programmer/computer to program the switches in the *headstage* via a MCU.

+The architecture and schematic of Iris-128S are shown in the figures below.

 ```mermaid
 graph LR